1) Barup Sø

 See Google map with bird observation towers, car parks etc.

 Several species of waders and ducks breed in the reserve.
-Waders include oystercatcher, avocet, lapwing and redshank.
+Waders include oystercatcher, ringed plover, avocet, lapwing and redshank.
+The last three species have experienced a significant increase in numbers during the last few years thanks to the management measures.
 The meadows here are one of the last sites in east Denmark where black-tailed godwit nest.
-Unfortunately, the number of breeding pairs has declined rapidly in the past few years, so the population is definitely threatened with extinction.
-Greylag goose breeds here in large numbers together with a few pairs of shelduck, goosander and shoveler.
+Unfortunately, the number of breeding pairs has declined.
+Greylag goose, mallard, pintail and gadwall breed here.
+Passerines include skylark, meadow pipit, yellow wagtail and reed bunting.

 Migrating and staging birds:

-In the autumn, and sometimes in winter too, mute swans, geese, ducks and waders stage here in large numbers.
-Greylag goose and barnacle goose are the most numerous species of goose - barnacle goose has been spotted in flocks of up to 2500.
-The meadows are a staging area for hundreds of golden plovers and lapwings, starlings and swallows.
+In autumn and winter, mute swans, geese, ducks and waders stage here in large numbers.
+Wigeon, shoveler, teal and pintail, especially, congregate in large flocks on the meadows and in the shallow waters around Nyord.
+Greylag goose and barnacle goose are the most numerous species of goose - barnacle goose has been spotted in flocks of up to 5,000-7,000 individuals.
+The meadows are a staging area for hundreds - sometimes thousands - of golden plovers and lapwings, starlings, swallows and sand martins.

 Curlew and golden plovers often winter on the meadows.
-Raptors include rough-legged buzzard and hen harrier.
-White-tailed eagle and peregrine can be seen all year round.
-Small flocks of snow bunting and twite can sometimes be seen in winter.
+Raptors include kestrel, peregrine, rough-legged buzzard and hen harrier.
+In winter, an unusually large number of white-tailed eagles can regularly be seen on the meadows.
+Now and again small flocks of twite turn up.

-The best view across the meadows is from the two-storey bird observation tower in the middle of the meadows.
-Here there is a car park with picnic benches and information folders and also a handicap-friendly ramp.
-A little further west there is another tower at the Hyldevang nature centre.
+The best view across the meadows is from the new two-storey bird observation tower in the middle of the meadows, where there are information boards and a platform with a ramp suitable for wheelchairs.
+A little further west there is a viewing platform at the Hyldevang nature centre, from where the south western part of the meadows can be seen.

 Migrating birds in spring – staging seabirds in winter